Coping With Depression Around the HolidaysAlyssa

 Find a Support System

-It can be hard to know how to combat depression during the holidays on your own, but a good support system should be able to help.
+It can be hard to know how to combat depression around the holidays on your own, but a good support system should be able to help.
 If you do not already have one, it is important to seek out a support system that you can lean on.
 This could be anyone from a trusted friend to a formal support group or therapist.

-Avoid Drugs & Alcohol
+Avoid Drugs and Alcohol

-Parties are common at the end of the year but turning to drugs or alcohol to cope with your holiday depression can actually make you feel worse in the long run.
+Parties are common at the end of the year, but turning to drugs or alcohol to cope with your holiday depression can make you feel worse in the long run.
 It may momentarily numb the pain but could lead to an addiction problem later on and everything that comes with it.
 If you do find yourself becoming dependent on these substances, look for co-occurring disorder treatment.